gr-vpn/openvpn-deploy/README.md

 # openvpn-deploy

-This repo contains an Ansible playbook to deploy an OpenVPN server to your remote machine
+This repo contains an Ansible playbook to deploy an OpenVPN server to your remote machine with Debian-based OS.

 ## Prerequisites